OmarAbovli/24-nursing-V3/README.md

 This project is built with:

-- Vite
-- TypeScript
-- React
+- Vite- TypeScript- React
 - shadcn-ui
 - Tailwind CSS
 - node.js

-## how to run?
+## how to run
 - npm i
 - npm run dev